-By Mireille Goyer, Founder of Women Of Aviation Worldwide Week and iWOAW President
+By Mireille Goyer, Founder & President, Institute for Women Of Aviation Worldwide (iWOAW)

 In 1960, only one in 21,417 women held an “other-than-student” pilot certificate; by 1980, the ratio had become one in 4,224, the best representation of female pilots within the general population ever.
 Today, to have a chance to randomly meet a female pilot in the United States, you would have to meet 5,623 women.
 Wow, so much for progress!

 Significant progress between 1960 and 1980; at an overall standstill ever since

 Since I started advocating for more women in aviation during the Centennial of Licensed Women Pilots in 2010, I have been delighted with the amazing interest, support, and enthusiasm towards changing the trends, but also saddened to realize that, after over one hundred years, the state of our inclusion was not as advanced as it could be, and dumbfounded by some of the misleading information circulating concerning the presence of female pilots.